 Employers are required to post in the workplace notices of certain employment rights, such as the applicable minimum wage and workers' compensation laws.
-Employers are also required to keep accurate employment records, payroll records, and records of hours worked, and to provide Employees with information about how their wages are calculated.
-There may be different requirements under federal, New York State and local laws, but covered employers must comply with each requirement.
-Employers must also keep records to demonstrate compliance with these requirements.
+Employers are also required to keep accurate employment records, payroll records, and records of hours worked, and to provide employees information about how their wages are calculated.

-Currently, the minimum wage differs under federal and state law, and may depend on the category of employees.
+Currently, the minimum wage differs under federal and state law, and may depend on the category of the Employee.
 Employers should be aware of the minimum wage applicable to their workers and to the federal and other laws on equal pay.
 New York State law requires Employers to notify Employees of their wages when hired, using a mandatory form.